rtCamp/Frappe-Manager/docs/reference/configuration.md

 serve_admin_tools = false
 ```

-**Change via:** `fm update BENCH/SITE --admin-tools disable`.
-The same flag without a site part addresses the bench and starts or stops the containers instead.
+**Change via:** `fm tools disable BENCH/SITE`.
+The same command without a site part addresses the bench and starts or stops the containers instead.

 A site with no route carries no `location ^~ /adminer/` in its server block at all, so the request falls through to Frappe.
 That is a reduction rather than a second lock: every hostname reaches the same container pair, so a per-site password would be a bypass, which is why `fm auth` refuses a site part for `--protect tools`.